vineetpandita10/MacOS-Clone-using-GO-Lang-with-various-applications/README.md

 Visit for full code explanation ==> https://drive.google.com/file/d/1_QkJ1KLgUYGMtPEk1nVG8x-nbj-6ph_M/view?usp=sharing

-Winner of GoLang hackathon organized by Pepcoding Education Private Limited and won a cash prize of 2 Thousand rupees.
+One of the Winners(Top3) of GoFyne Hackathon 2021 organized by Pepcoding Education Private Limited and won a cash prize of 2 Thousand rupees.